 Artificial intelligence (AI) has become vital in defending organizations against crippling cybersecurity attacks.
 If your organization is not leveraging AI as a core component of your Security Operations Center (SOC), you risk falling behind those who are out to do you harm.

 Companies are investing heavily in AI.
 The market for cybersecurity AI is expected to grow by about 23% annually, to $38.2 billion in sales by 2026, from $8.8 billion in 2019.
-In 2021, 55% of organizations expect to increase cyber budgets, with a big chunk going to AI applications and solutions.
+In 2023, Gartner predicts that global spending on security and risk management will grow by more than 11%

 By using AI and machine learning, hackers can be more efficient in developing a deeper understanding of how organizations are trying to prevent them from penetrating their environments.